loicdtx/blog/_posts/2017-07-08-geopackage.md

 TLDR: There are really no reasons to keep using shapefiles, use geopackage (`.gpkg`) instead.

 [Geopackage](http://www.geopackage.org/) is an open file format to store geographical data in vector format (and apparently also raster format, but we'll focus on the vector part for now).
-The format has been around for a few years, but it only caught my attention recently when it was mentioned on the R-SIG-geo mailing list [post](http://r-sig-geo.2731867.n2.nabble.com/proj4string-read-by-readOGR-doesn-t-seem-to-precisely-specify-source-shapefile-projection-td7591243.html#a7591248).
+The format has been around for a few years, but it only caught my attention recently when it was mentioned in a R-SIG-geo mailing list [post](http://r-sig-geo.2731867.n2.nabble.com/proj4string-read-by-readOGR-doesn-t-seem-to-precisely-specify-source-shapefile-projection-td7591243.html#a7591248).
 I'm usually quite attentive to new things but I definitely missed that one!!
 Anyway, the reason this caught my attention is that I have been looking for alternatives to shapefile for a long time.
 So I decided to investigate this gpkg format a bit; particularly how to read and write it with the R and python's main open source libraries, as well as QGIS.

 Shapefiles have been around for much longer than I can remember and served us well, but it's no big news that the format has some serious limitations.
 Let's start with the fact that one file is in fact composed of at least 3 files (usually more); a very inconvenient characteristic when you want to move things around or e-mail data to someone.
 Shapefiles are like sliced bread, but without any wrapping around it to keep the slices together.
 Another, perhaps worse, characteristic of shapefiles is that field names (the names of the columns of the 'attribute table') are limited to 10 characters... yes, just 10!!!
 I can't recall how many times I've seen the warning message from `writeOGR` telling me that field names were being abbreviated when writing a carefully crafted `Spatial*DataFrame` (`*` being any of `Lines`, `Polygons`, or `Points`) to shapefile; so frustrating!!
 I wouldn't call shapefiles a nightmare but we're close...
-But despite these limitations, shapefiles are ubiquitous, we've all used it, and we almost all agree that it's the 'lingua franca' of the GIS world (as described by Tom MacWright in a rather old but still very informative [blog post](https://macwright.org/2012/10/31/gis-with-python-shapely-fiona.html)).
+But despite these limitations, shapefiles are ubiquitous, we've all used them, and we almost all agree that it's the 'lingua franca' of the GIS world (as described by Tom MacWright in a rather old but still very informative [blog post](https://macwright.org/2012/10/31/gis-with-python-shapely-fiona.html)).

 My previous attempts to find alternatives to shapefiles were not entirely successful.
 I tried [spatialite](https://en.wikipedia.org/wiki/SpatiaLite) a few years ago, but faced some limitations when trying to write multiple layers to a single file.
 Another limitation of spatialite is its weight; an empty spatialite database will take about 6MB of disk space; not exactly my definition of lightweight.
-So at the end I was left telling people that shapefiles are 'bad' but without being able to propose any reasonable alternative.
+So at the end I was left telling people that shapefiles were 'bad' but without being able to propose any reasonable alternative.
 The word *reasonable* is important here as not everyone wants to setup a postGIS database to visualize a bunch of GPS points.
 An ideal format would be lightweight, self contained, and easy to use for non GIS specialist.
 GPKG appears to fulfill that role perfectly, finally!!

 So let's see how this geopackage format plays with the tools I usually use to read, write and manipulate vector data.
 First python and then R.